po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can you add text from additional arguments on a new line?
+* What is a ternary operator?

 Use [Google](https://www.google.com) or another search engine to research this.
 ```